dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ## 6.3 Working with promises

-In JavaScript, we rely a lot on asynchronous computations, computations whose results we don’t have yet but will at some later point.
+In JavaScript, we rely a lot on asynchronous computations, computations whose results we don't have yet but will at some later point.
 So ES6 has introduced a new concept that makes handling asynchronous tasks easier: promises.

-A promise is a placeholder for a value that we don’t have now but will have later; it’s a guarantee that we’ll eventually know the result of an asynchronous computation.
+A promise is a placeholder for a value that we don't have now but will have later; it's a guarantee that we'll eventually know the result of an asynchronous computation.
 If we make good on our promise, our result will be a value.
-If a problem occurs, our result will be an error, an excuse for why we couldn’t deliver.
-One great example of using promises is fetching data from a server; we promise that we’ll eventually get the data, but there’s always a chance that problems will occur.
+If a problem occurs, our result will be an error, an excuse for why we couldn't deliver.
+One great example of using promises is fetching data from a server; we promise that we'll eventually get the data, but there's always a chance that problems will occur.

 Creating a new promise is easy, as you can see in the following example.